-The Central Valley includes the capital city of San Jose and the surrounding suburbs including towns like Alajuela, Heredia, and Cartago.
+Considered to be the heart of Costa Rica, the Central Valley includes the capital city of San Jose and the surrounding suburbs including towns like Alajuela, Heredia, and Cartago.
 It’s a great base for exploring due to the variety of day excursions accessible from the area.
-Options include world-class whitewater rafting, coffee plantations, and day trips to rainforest and volcanoes.
+Options include world-class whitewater rafting, coffee plantations, cultural excursions, volcanic craters, and lagoons.
 At its center, San Jose has a ‘big city’ feel but is easily ventured outside of for day trips to other parts of the country.
 The area boasts small, intimate lodging facilities to complete luxury resorts in the city and surrounding countryside.

 Central Valley Coffee Plantations